Financials

 Marketing and distribution costs

-Marketing and distribution costs increased marginally from S$0.4 million in FY23 to S$0.5 million in FY24, due to higher expenses incurred on marketing activities.
+Marketing and distribution costs increased marginally from S$0.5 million in FY24 to S$0.6 million in FY25, due to higher expenses incurred on marketing activities.

 Administrative expenses